×

 • Serbian is spoken as a national language in: Bosnia, Croatia, Montenegro, Serbia.

 You will also get to know the continents where Esperanto and Serbian speaking countries lie.
-Based on the number of people that speak these languages, the position of Esperanto language is not available and position of Serbian language is 44.
+Based on the number of people that speak these languages, the position of Esperanto language is 33 and position of Serbian language is 44.
 Find all the information about these languages on Esperanto and Serbian.

 Esperanto and Serbian Language History